 Tye Bousada is in his forties, but he did start three different billion dollar investment organizations before the age of 38 (the official cutoff for whiz kids, as decreed by the Ryerson School of Journalism).
 Like Katchen, Tye is a graduate of the Ivey School of Business.
 Tye started his career as a Procter and Gamble salesman, but then switched to the Ontario Teachers Pension Plan, where at age 28, he became one of their youngest portfolio managers in history.
 He then became manager of the Trimark Fund, which was originally managed by legend Bob Krembil.
 Eventually, with Krembil's backing, Tye co-founded EdgePoint Wealth, where he's now a key portfolio manager.
 Founded from nothing in 2008, the company is approaching about $30 billion in assets under management mostly from retail investors.

-EdgePoint is financially stable, charging 1% fees and only having about 70 employees (and no wasteful sub-scale offices in London and New York).
+EdgePoint is financially stable, charging 0.80% fees and only having about 70 employees (and no wasteful sub-scale offices in London and New York).
 Tye once made a trip to the UK and collected a few hundred millions in AUM.
 That’s how he rolls.
 And he didn’t have to write some boring blog post on the money habits of Margaret Atwood to do it either.
-(It was an institutional mandate).
+(It was a sub-advisory mandate).

 If you're the sentimental type who cares about social good, the firm claims to have made more than $6 billion in gains for clients to date, net of fees.
 I haven't looked at EdgePoint's returns closely, but they do appear to add some decent value over benchmarks so far.
 I totally agree with their buy and hold philosophy, they're probably one of the closest adherents of the Buffett approach in Canada.
 They only have four funds, so if you need a Halal strategy, go with Wealthsimple.
 They describe themselves as an investment-led firm (as opposed to asset gathering)...if only they could apply themselves at marketing, they could raise some real money.